-When it comes to commercial collections, there’s one main rule that you should follow.
-And that rule is to do it now (or, as the famous slogan goes: Just Do It!).
-In other words, don’t wait to collect on past due accounts.
+When it comes to commercial collections, there’s one main rule that you should follow: Do it now.
+Don’t wait to collect on past due accounts.
 Here’s why.

 Older Accounts Are Harder to Collect

-The longer that an account is past due, the harder it is to collect on.
-This can be because of any number of reasons.
-For example, the business could close down.
-They may file bankruptcy.
-You could lose important documentation that validates the debt – and that documentation is key because if the debtor requests debt validation, you must provide it in order to continue your collection efforts.
+Generally speaking, the longer that an account is past due, the harder it is to collect on.
+This can be for any number of reasons.
+The business could close down.
+The company may file bankruptcy.
+You could lose important documentation that validates the debt.
+That documentation is key because if the debtor requests debt validation, you must provide it in order to continue your collection efforts.
 You also need the documentation if you want to pursue other collection options such as suing the debtor.
 Even if you have the documentation, getting a judgment is one thing.
-Yet, being able to enforce the judgment without the assistance of a skilled collections attorney may be another problem altogether when a debt is extremely old.
+Yet, being able to enforce the judgment may be another problem altogether when a debt is extremely old.
 This is where the skill and experience of an aggressive commercial collections attorney will come in.

 You Must Abide by the Statute of Limitations

 Commercial collections activity is subject to a statute of limitations.
 This is a time period set up by law that gives you a certain amount of time to attempt to collect on the debt.
-Once the debt is outside of the time, it can be close to impossible to collect on unless you’re able to complete certain steps to restart the debt timeline.
+Once the debt is outside of the time, it’s practically impossible to collect on unless you’re able to complete certain steps to restart the debt timeline.
 Talk to a collections lawyer to determine what the statute of limitations is for your debt collection case.

 If a Debt Is Old, Should You Just Write It Off?

-Because collecting on a commercial debt gets more difficult with time, you may be wondering if you should just write it off.
+As we shared above, collecting on a commercial debt often gets more difficult with time.
+At some point, businesses often wonder if they should just write it off.
 The answer is: talk to an aggressive commercial collections attorney before you make any decisions about unpaid debt.
 You will want to determine if the money that is owed to you is a significant amount that warrants you trying other avenues to collect on the debt.
-Working with a commercial collections lawyer is an added expense that may or may not be justified based on the amount that is owed to you.
-However, lawyers do often have additional ways that they can use to try to get you paid.
-And in many cases, some money is better than no money.
-Writing off the debt should be your last option.
+Skilled collection attorneys often have additional ways that they can use to try to get you paid.
+Generally speaking, writing off the debt should be your last option.